-In 1912, the U.S. Postal Department introduced parcel post service for sending items weighing 16 ounces or more through the mail.
-The mail is divided into four classes, with parcel post making up the fourth class.
+Parcel Post service could be used for sending items weighing 16 ounces or more through the mail.
+The mail is divided into four classes, with Parcel Post making up the fourth class.
 Almost any type of merchandise can be mailed parcel post, including day-old chicks, baby alligators, and honeybees.
 Only items that could be dangerous to handle cannot be sent through Parcel Post.

 Special Parcel Post and Parcel Post Postage Due stamps were produced for the new service.
 Like other Postage Due stamps, these showed that amount of postage due on packages that were insufficiently prepaid.
 The recipient of the package rather than the sender paid this amount.
 The Parcel Post Postage Due stamps were all dark green with a large numeral indicating the amount to be paid.

 The Parcel Post service began on January 1, 1913.
 The special Parcel Post stamp were required on all fourth class packages.
 The stamps were an instant success.
 During the first five days, post offices reported that they handled over four million packages.
 However, despite this early surge in popularity, the stamps would quickly lose favor.
 Philatelic author Henry M. Gobie later dubbed these stamps the “Fourth Class Follies of 1913.”

 Postal employees objected to the Parcel Post stamps for several reasons.
 They stated the large stamps just didn’t fit where they needed to be applied.
 They also complained that they were all the same carmine color, making them difficult to distinguish one from the other.
 And they also disliked the odd number of stamps (45) per sheet.